Subscribe to our Newsletter

 If the child does want the other children to know, there needs to be an agreement as to how widely the information will be disseminated, how it will be done, and whether the autistic child or adolescent should be present.
 Carol Gray has developed a program, The Sixth Sense, to explain autism to a class of children in an elementary or primary school (Gray 2002).
 She has designed a range of classroom activities based on learning about the five senses that are extended to include a ‘sixth sense’, the social sense, which is the perception of social cues.
 Peers can then discover what it would be like to have difficulty perceiving the social cues and thoughts and feelings of others, and what they can do to help someone develop the sixth sense.
 We now have other published resources to help explain autism to peers and siblings (see resources section below).

 We presented our webinar, Autism for Parents and Carers in 2022, which included information on explaining the diagnosis of autism, the effect of autism on family dynamics, managing anxiety and meltdowns at home, encouraging sleep, reducing screen time, having several autistic children, parental burnout and being an autistic parent.
-To access the online course, see Autism for Parents and Carers.
+To access the on-demand recording, see Autism for Parents and Carers.

 Attwood, T. (2007) The Complete Guide to Asperger’s Syndrome.
 Jessica Kingsley Publishers